 Rule 2.892 amended effective January 1, 2016; adopted as rule 984.1 effective January 1, 1994; previously amended and renumbered as rule 2.892 effective January 1, 2007.

 Rule 2.893.
 Appointment of interpreters in court proceedings

-This rule applies to all trial court proceedings in which the court appoints an interpreter for a Limited English Proficient (LEP) person.
-This rule applies to spoken language interpreters in languages designated and not designated by the Judicial Council.
+This rule applies to all trial court proceedings in which the court appoints a spoken language interpreter for a limited English proficient (LEP) person.